ssfc/npbenchmark/npbenchmark-main/MAPF/a-star/a_star_readme.md

         iii) if a node with the same position as successor is in the OPEN list which has a lower f than successor, skip this successor

-        iV) if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor otherwise, add  the node to the open list end (for loop)
+        iV) if a node with the same position as successor is in the CLOSED list which has a lower f than successor, skip this successor.
+Otherwise, add  the node to the open list end (for loop)

     e) push q on the closed list
     end (while loop)